 The School recognises that some pupils with a SEN may also have a disability.
 The School will do all that is reasonable in order to meet the needs of pupils with disabilities for which, with reasonable adjustments, the School can adequately cater.
-Teaching staff receive regular training on identifying potential dyslexia indicators and creating dyslexia-friendly classrooms.
+Teaching staff receive regular training on identifying potential indicators of specific learning difficulties and neurodevelopmental disorders, such as dyslexia, ADHD and Autism.
+They also receive guidance on creating appropriate classroom environments that cater for the needs of pupils with SEND.
 Information, resources and advice on dyslexia and other specific learning difficulties are easily accessible to all teaching staff via the School's Learning Support online SharePoint.